bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

 ----------------------

-The [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) library is used by Bash, and certain other utilities, for line-editing and certain history management.
+The [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) library is used by Bash, and certain other utilities, for line-editing and history management.

-Many beneficial Readline capabilities are disabled by default; thankfully, it is easy to enable these features for the betterment of the interactive experience.
+Many beneficial Readline features are disabled by default; thankfully, it is easy to enable these features for the betterment of the interactive experience.

 The Readline library is configured through the `~/.inputrc` file.
 I use and